thisisyichenzhang/DeltaTopic/docs/source/getting_started.rst

 Analysis
 ''''''''

-Finally, perform your favorite analyis on the latent space and topic loading.
+Finally, perform favorite analyis on the latent space and topic loading.
 For an example of analyis used in the paper, please refer to the Rmd files in the `project repository <https://github.com/causalpathlab/DeltaTopic/tree/main/R_figures/>`_.